enathu/aaram/readme.md

 Aaram is a unique font family, that comes in six gorgeous styles to choose from.
 Aaram primarily designed for screen but it'll look fantastic in print too, I reckon.

-**Fun Fact:** Shape of this font, derived from the different radius in a circle & curves in a rectangle, thus Aaram is the is a [Tamil](http://en.wikipedia.org/wiki/Tamil_language) word, which litereally means Radius.
+**Fun Fact:** Shape of this font, derived from the different radius in a circle & curves in a rectangle, thus Aaram is the is a [Tamil](http://en.wikipedia.org/wiki/Tamil_language) word, which litereally means radius.

 ## Installing